 The depth of a wildlife pond should be 24 to 36″, that’s 2ft to 3ft at its maximum depth.
 However, shallower areas of around 8″ to 12″ should be included for plants to root and push out of the surface.
 Consider building in a beached area for mammals that fall in to escape.

-A lot of other considerations and factors besides depth go into developing a pond.
+Other considerations and factors besides depth go into developing a pond.
 I wanted my wildlife pond to host different types of wildlife.
 Planning is an essential part of building a garden pond.
 My research into what it would take to develop a pond with a proper depth led to revealing discoveries.
 It only fits that I share my discovery.

 Essential Factors to Consider Along with Depth When Building a Wildlife Pond